perriera/cpp_starter/docs/windows/virtualbox/FILES.md

 ### Alternate Case
 #### /mnt/c on Ubuntu (WSL/WSL2)
 > On WSL/WSL2 they already share drive C as /mnt/c.
 Hence, anything downloaded in Windows to ~/Downloads can be found in /mnt/c/Downloads

-Alternate Case
+### Alternate Case
-Virtualbox shared folder permissions
+#### Virtualbox shared folder permissions
-On a fresh Ubuntu install the $USER needs to be added to a special group.
+> On a fresh Ubuntu install the $USER needs to be added to a special group.

-Execute sudo adduser $USER vboxsf
+>		sudo adduser $USER vboxsf

-For more information see Virtualbox shared folder permissions
+> For more information see Virtualbox shared folder permissions

 ### Alternate Case
 #### Downloads folder is already Shared